 - All transactions and balances are correct;

-- All Instruments paid from the Account are valid and duly authorized;
+- All Instruments paid from the Account are valid and duly authorized; and

-- All amounts charged to your Account are correct;
+- All amounts charged to your Account are correct.

 If you notice any errors, omissions, irregularities or discrepancies, you must notify us within 30 days of the transaction record.
 If you do not, we will consider your Account records to be accurate.
 You will be bound by this section even if you do not use Mobile Banking or Online Banking to review your Account entries and balances at least once every 30 days.